EVENT SPONSORS

 We're working on it!
 For now, here is what we're planning:

-Late-night west coast swing Friday and Saturday nights.
+• Late-night west coast swing Thursday, Friday, and Saturday nights.

-VIP welcome reception, women's/trans/nonbinary social, and after-hours parties (tentative).
+• VIP welcome reception, women's/trans/nonbinary social, and after-hours parties (tentative).

 Workshops

-We will have three rooms of workshops running simultaneously during the day on Friday, Saturday, and Sunday.
+We will have four rooms of workshops running simultaneously during the day on Friday, Saturday, and Sunday.
 We're planning instruction for all levels, from beginning to advanced, and all kinds of dance styles, including two-step, waltz, east coast swing, west coast swing, line dancing, and more.
-In addition to our regular program of workshops, we will offer small-group premium workshops in a fourth room with limited attendance for a nominal extra fee.
+In addition to our regular program of workshops, we will offer small-group premium workshops in a fifth room with limited attendance for a nominal extra fee.

 Instructors